Long-time asymptotics of the modified KdV equation in weighted Sobolev spaces: Introduction

 has the same asymptotics as in our main Theorem \ref{thm:main1}. \end{theorem}

+We notice that one can trace all the details in our implementing of the nonlinear steepest descent and notice that actually it suffices to require the weights in $x$ to be $\left\langle x\right\rangle ^{s}$ with $s>\frac{1}{2}$.
+Since for the general case, $s>\frac{1}{2}$ is sufficient for us to apply the Sobolev embedding and the estimate of modulus of continuity of the reflection coefficients in the Riemann-Hilbert problem.
+After establishing the computations for $s=1$, to get the general results for $s>\frac{1}{2}$, one just needs to use the standard analysis of Jost functions and mollifiers.

+\begin{corollary} For any initial data $u_{0}\in H^{k,s}\left(\mathbb{R}\right)$ with $s>\frac{1}{2}$ and $k\geq 0$, the solution to the MKdV equation \eqref{MKDV1} has the same leading order asymptotics as in main Theorem \ref{thm:main1} and the error terms can be estimated as in Remark \ref{extention}. \end{corollary}

+Since computations from $s=1$ to general $s>\frac{1}{2}$ are quite routine, see Cuccagna-Pelinovsky \cite{CuPe} for computations for the cubic NLS.
+In particular, the direct scattering of the mKdV equation is same as the NLS.
 Hereinafter, for the sake of simplicity, we just focus on the case where $s=1$.
-For the general case, we just notice that $s>\frac{1}{2}$ is sufficient for us to apply the Sobolev embedding and the estimate of modulus of continuity of the reflection coefficients in the Riemann-Hilbert problem.